abmajith/verilog-riscV32I-machine/notesVonNeumanArch/README.md

 Also when you follow the simulation, you will see the typical and importance of simulation.

 **Creating Addressable I/O Device in Verilog**
+We are not working in real hardware, so we will simulate the behaviour of I/O devices using memory!.
+Don't worry, it wont be that dull!.

+- Typical Input device PushButton
+- Typical Output device Array of LED's
+- Typical Input/Output (bidirectional communication) device UART

+**Unified Memory-Mapped I/O**